arangodb/docs/3.6/architecture-single-instance-vs-cluster.md

 ### Memory usage

-Some query results must be built up in memory on a coordinator, for example if a dataset needs to be sorted on the fly.
-This can relatively easily overwhelm a coordinator if the dataset is sharded across multiple DB-Servers.
+Some query results must be built up in memory on a Coordinator, for example if a dataset needs to be sorted on the fly.
+This can relatively easily overwhelm a Coordinator if the dataset is sharded across multiple DB-Servers.
 Use indexes and streaming cursors (>= 3.4) to circumvent this problem.